dudelkuchen/chartjs-plugin-largedatasets/README.md

 # chartjs-plugin-largedatasets

-[Chart.js](http://www.chartjs.org/) plugin to display large datasets in a line chart by grouping the data points.
+[Chart.js](http://www.chartjs.org/) plugin to display large datasets in a line chart.
+The plugin reduces the number of data points drawn for a defined number of pixels.
+This way, only points that are actually needed will be displayed.

 Requires [Chart.js](https://github.com/chartjs/Chart.js/releases) **2.8.0** or later.